massclown/HalfSwordTrainerMod/README.md

 Check which of these things might have happened on your system, and also look inside `UE4SS.log` and see if there are any error lines looking like `[HalfSwordTrainerMod] [ERROR]`.

 ### I don't see the HUD/UI of the mod, but some hotkeys still work
-That means that the `BPModLoaderMod` did not work and therefore did not load our Blueprint mod that is the UI, while Lua mod named `HalfSwordTrainerMod` succeeded.
+That means that the `BPModLoaderMod` did not work or could not find the Blueprint mod, and therefore did not load our Blueprint mod that is the UI, while Lua mod named `HalfSwordTrainerMod` succeeded.

 `BPModLoaderMod` probably couldn't work due to one of the possible reasons:
 * either it is missing in the `Mods` folder entirely, probably with all other folders out of the UE4SS package
 * or it is not enabled in the `Mods\mods.txt`,
+* or the `LogicMods` folder is missing from `\Half Sword Demo\HalfSwordUE5\Content\Paks`, or its contents are wrong,
 * or the mod cannot start due to some error.

 Check which of these things might have happened on your system, and also look inside `UE4SS.log` and see if there are any error lines saying something suspicious right after the line: